Mouhand-ELsharqawy/DaryaTask-Laravel/README.md

     php artisan serve

-## run the test using php artisan test
+## run the tests
-    here you will find suitable tests for authenticated and unauthenticated routes
+    run in the terminal php artisan test here you will find suitable tests for authenticated and unauthenticated routes